infopz/pzgram/docs/install.md

 ## Pip

-To install pzgram via pip, you have to have python3 and pip installed on your system.
+To install pzgram via pip, you need to have [Python3](https://www.python.org/downloads/) and Pip installed on your system.

 To download pzgram you have to write
 ```